markpatton/oida-experiment/README.md

 You may need to force the npm install to get past some dependency conflicts between mirador and mirador-annotation.

 The simple web site in oida-ui is bind mounted into restheart and made available at http://localhost:8080/oida-ui/.
-(Having the UI on the same domain as the static data also served out by restheart gets around some CORS issues.)
+Having the UI on the same domain as the static data also served out by restheart gets around some CORS issues.
+Make sure you visit oida-ui using the same domain as the static data.

+You can also visit http://localhost:8080/oida-ui/uv.html to see a simple demo of Universal Viewer.
+Use a manifest URL found in the main demo to try it.